Facebook X (Twitter) Instagram

 Take note that there are two stages of gum disease: gingivitis, which is a milder form of the disease, and periodontitis, which is a condition that damages the tissues.

-Laser Treatment For Gum Disease Pros And Cons
+RELATED: Laser Treatment For Gum Disease Pros And Cons

-What Are the non surgical gum disease treatment?
+What Are the non-surgical gum disease treatment?

 Nothing surpasses good hygiene and a nutritious diet for keeping gums and teeth healthy.
 However, you must ensure that the product you use to care for your teeth is the correct one in order to reverse the symptoms.
-Below is the non surgical gum disease treatment that you can undertake:

 1. Brush Correctly and Adequately

-Brush your teeth three times a day for 2-3 minutes each time, carefully brushing each tooth vertically with a soft-bristled tooth brush.
+Brush your teeth three times a day for 2-3 minutes each time, carefully brushing each tooth vertically with a soft-bristled toothbrush.

 Too hard a brush or horizontal movements may cause further gum recession.
 An electric toothbrush with a small head is also useful.